How to Establish a Course Equivalency

 Step 1: Student obtains a detailed syllabus for the course, including information about readings and assignments.
 This process can happen before, during, or after an exchange program!

-List of academic advisors in the College of Arts and Sciences: https://college.indiana.edu/student-portal/undergraduate-students/advisors/advisor-list.html
+There is a list of all the advisors in the College of Arts and Sciences: https://college.indiana.edu/student-portal/undergraduate-students/advisors/advisor-list.html

 If you’re not sure which department to send a course equivalency request to, ask Pete or your primary advisor.
 Note that more than one department might be able to articulate a course.
 For example, an SKKU course on Korean political history could potentially be credited in EALC, POLS, or HIST at IU.
 Where you pursue the articulation will depend on the needs of your academic program.